jhentleanamong/scraping-spider/README.md

 To submit a scraping job, send a GET request to `/api/v1` with the following parameters:

-- api_key: Your api key.
+- `api_key` : Your api key.
-- url: The URL of the page you want to scrape.
+- `url` : The URL of the page you want to scrape.
-- extract_rules: Data extraction from CSS selectors.
+- `extract_rules` : Data extraction from CSS selectors.
+- `screenshot` : Return a screenshot of the page you want to scrape.

 ## Contributing